tushortz/PackageControlPackages/README.md

 [MarkdownFootnotes](https://packagecontrol.io/packages/MarkdownFootnotes) - Sublime Text 3 Plugin to Automatically Handle Footnotes in Markdown

-[MarkdownHighlighting](https://packagecontrol.io/packages/MarkdownHighlighting) - Markdown syntax highlighting in any color scheme, with GFM support, for Sublime Text 3

 [MarkdownLight](https://packagecontrol.io/packages/MarkdownLight) - Markdown syntax highlighting plugin and color scheme for Sublime Text 3

+[MarkdownLink](https://packagecontrol.io/packages/MarkdownLink) - Convert url to markdown link where description is title from remote url

 [MarkdownLivePreview](https://packagecontrol.io/packages/MarkdownLivePreview) - A Sublime Text 3 plugin to preview your markdown as you type

 [MarkdownPreview](https://packagecontrol.io/packages/MarkdownPreview) - Markdown preview and build plugin for Sublime Text https://facelessuser.github.io/MarkdownPreview/

-[MarkdownTOC](https://packagecontrol.io/packages/MarkdownTOC) -  ST3 plugin for generating a table of contents (TOC) in a markdown document.
+[MarkdownTOC](https://packagecontrol.io/packages/MarkdownTOC) -  SublimeText3 plugin which generate a table of contents (TOC) in a markdown document.

 [MarkdownWriter](https://packagecontrol.io/packages/MarkdownWriter) - &quot;MarkdownWriter&quot; is a Sublime Text 3 (windows) plugin for markdown writing, especially it can easily convert html to markdown (also downloading images to local harddisk) when you need copy some data from webpage.